fac21/Week-8-MM-Quiz/README.md

 3- cd [my-app-name]
 4- npm install to install the dependencies
 5- npm run dev start the dev server
-6- Open the project in your editor—you should see an example app setup.
+6- Open the project in your editor – you should see an example app setup.
 Feel free to delete the logo/CSS files that you won’t be using.

 # We have learned
-having uniqe key is needed when we use map to render some options , we had two buttons which we got error in console that should be uniqe , so we had to separate the buttons
+- More about using React, hooks such as 'UseState' and 'UseEffect', updating State, and styling react components.
+- Using APIs
+- Using unique keys